Let’s start with a short answer to the question.

 For women in regular cycles, the Marquette Method of NFP is 98.4 % effective in perfect use (also called “correct use”), and 98% effective in typical use (Fehring & Schneider, 2017).
 These numbers are accurate for regularly cycling women following Marquette’s “monitor-only” protocols.

 But what does typical use and perfect use really mean?
 And which of the Marquette Method regular cycles protocols are the most effective?
 For the full answer to that question, read on.

 In my last blog post I explained how the effectiveness of natural family planning methods are measured, and I introduced the concepts of “perfect use effectiveness rates” and “typical use effectiveness rates.”

 Now that you understand the basics of effectiveness rates—how they’re calculated, and what they mean—we can dive into the research and start to explore the Marquette Method’s effectiveness rates for women in regular cycles.
-(Breastfeeding women, I haven’t forgotten about you.
-You’re up next, but in the meantime, read this).
+(If you are currently postpartum and breastfeeding, read my post on the Marquette Method breastfeeding protocol effectiveness rates instead of this one.)